-Inpatient treatment requires individuals to check into a controlled environment with 24/7 support and outpatient treatment is a type of therapy that requires the individuals to do group and individual therapy sessions but allows them to return home afterwards.
+Inpatient treatment requires individuals to check into a controlled environment with 24/7 support and outpatient treatment is a type of therapy that requires the individuals to do group and individual therapy sessions but allows them to return home afterward.

 Most often individuals go through a residential inpatient program before being placed into an outpatient program but that isn’t always the case.
 Some individuals with less severe addictions can go straight to outpatient therapy.